-An understanding of personality traits in the workplace can improve personal, team and organisational effectiveness – that ultimately enhances wellbeing.
+An understanding of personality traits in the workplace can improve personal, team and organisational effectiveness – as well as supporting inclusion and wellbeing.

 Consider the fruitful (sorry) partnership between Apple’s “two Steves”: Steve Jobs (“a dazzling showman”) and self-identified introvert Steve Wozniak who developed the first Apple computer.
 While Wozniak’s quiet genius led to the initial invention, it was extrovert Jobs who urged Wozniak to set up a company and became its charismatic figurehead.
 Might their different personalities lie at the heart of one of the most successful business collaborations of all time?

 Virtually all comprehensive models of personality – Myers-Briggs included – measure ‘introversion’ and ‘extroversion’ in some form or other.
 The terms are widely known and used, but often misunderstood.

 To describe introverts as “shy” and extroverts as “outgoing” is to conflate concepts that are similar but not the same.
 A more accurate differentiation would be to say that, while introverts focus inwards, into their inner world of thoughts, and tend to recharge by spending time alone, extroverts focus outwards and gain their energy from other people in the external world.

 Not all introverts are shy.
 Shy people don’t necessarily want to be alone but are afraid to interact with others.
 There is such a thing as a shy extrovert – who has a need for external stimulation, but also a fear of negative evaluation and a tendency toward avoidance.

 “It's how you respond to stimulation, including social stimulation,” explains Susan Cain, author of Quiet: The Power of Introverts in a World That Can't Stop Talking.